c4tom/DreamDevBox/docs/support/troubleshooting.rst

 403 forbidden
 -------------

-This error might occur for the Devilbox intranet or custom created projects.
+This error might occur for the DreamDevBox intranet or custom created projects.

 File and directory permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^